larryaasen/tide/packages/tide/README.md

 # Tide

-A toolkit for building IDE like apps on all platforms using Flutter.
+Tide is a toolkit for building IDE and studio like apps on all platforms using Flutter.

 ### "Build apps faster"